Nanomaterials and nanotechnology

 It should be remembered that these materials can be available in different particle sizes.
 Only those sized 1 to 100nm are nanomaterials.

 The actual legal definition of a "nanomaterial" has been the subject of much discussion.
-For the purposes of cosmetics a nanomaterial is now defined under the EU law for cosmetics as: "…an insoluble or biopersistant and intentionally manufactured material with one or more external dimensions, or an internal structure, on the scale from 1 to 100 nm".
+For the purposes of cosmetics a nanomaterial is defined under the UK cosmetics law as: "…an insoluble or biopersistant and intentionally manufactured material with one or more external dimensions, or an internal structure, on the scale from 1 to 100 nm".

 What about nanoemulsions and nanosomes?